By Linda Lee

 Marchers did not look like stereotypical hippies, no more than most of the people a few years later at Woodstock.
 Some were high school students, like 17-year-old Jan Rose Kasmir, caught by the French photographer Marc Riboud confronting National Guardsmen armed with bayonets with her little daisy.

-The same day a photographer from the Washington Star, Bernie Boston, took a photograph he titled “Flower Power.”
+The same day a photographer from the Washington Star, Bernie Boston, took a photograph he titled “Flower Power” (image at top of page).
 It was of 18-year-old George Harris, wearing a turtleneck, holding a bunch of flowers in his left hand, and putting one into the barrel of the National Guardsman’s rifle.
 Would the zeitgeist be the same if these two photos had not been taken that day?
 But Boston and Riboud took their photos, and suddenly America, and news magazines, had images and a name for it.
 Flower Power.

 It was when the woozie Flower Power juice from San Francisco joined the wild New York energy of Hoffman and Rubin that a new image of the antiwar movement was born.
 After that, posters showing guns in combination with flowers seemed to be everywhere.